-After an up-and-down five-year stint with Carolina to begin his NFL career that was plagued by injuries, Williams came to the Bills prior to the 2020 season to be their starting right tackle.
-Not only did Williams play in all 19 games in 2020, but he also played that load of snaps at an extremely high level.
-His 80.0 pass-block grade ranked fourth among all right tackles.
+After an injury-plagued, up-and-down five-year stint with Carolina to begin his NFL career, Williams came to the Bills prior to the 2020 season to be their starting right tackle.
+Not only did he play in all 19 games in 2020, but he also played at an extremely high level.
+His 80.0 pass-blocking grade ranked fourth among all right tackles.

-The Rams have virtually no cap flexibility — they're roughly $27 million over the limit — and two of their marquee defensive backs are set to hit the open market in safety John Johnson III and cornerback Troy Hill.
+The Rams have virtually no cap flexibility — they're roughly $33 million over the limit as of now — and two of their marquee defensive backs are set to hit the open market in safety John Johnson III and cornerback Troy Hill.
 The bad news is that Johnson will fetch around $13 million per year on his next contract, putting Los Angeles out of the running.
-The good news is that Hill will be cheap enough for the Rams to retain him if they are able to open up just a little bit of cap space.
+The good news is that Hill will be cheap enough for the Rams to retain him if they can open up just a little bit of cap space.

-Eberflus’ usage of zone coverage this past season was the second-highest in the NFL, behind only Brandon Staley’s Los Angeles Rams, at 76.6%.
-We pegged Awuzie as a great fit for a zone-heavy scheme coming out of college, and his data in the NFL backs that up.
+Eberflus’ zone coverage usage this past season was the second-highest in the NFL, behind only Brandon Staley’s Los Angeles Rams, at 76.6%.
+We pegged Awuzie as a great fit for a zone-heavy scheme coming out of college, and his NFL numbers back that up.
 Since entering the NFL, he ranks 48th of 70 cornerbacks in coverage grade when in single coverage.
-When in zone, he jumps all the way to 19th.
+In zone, he jumps all the way to 19th.